Simone Treiger Sredni MD, PhD

 iSTAR AT/RT mission is to leverage state of the art multidisciplinary scientific approaches aiming to gain better understanding of AT/RT biology, uncovering markers of prognosis, and making discoveries that will drive new therapeutic development.

-The creation of iSTAR AT/RT is a direct consequence of the work done at Ann & Robert H. Lurie Children's Hospital of Chicago Research Center in the last 5 years.
+The creation of iSTAR AT/RT is a direct consequence of the work done at Stanley Manne Children's Research Institute in the last 5 years.
 What started as a modest individual research initiative evolved into an internal and external collaborative effort.

 Our overall long-term goal is to contribute to quality-of-life improvement of children with AT/RT by effectively stratifying patients at the time of diagnosis and uncovering more effective and less toxic targets for therapeutic intervention.